YorkshireLass/CognizeTechTest/README.md

 A version of this application has also been deployed to PythonAnywhere.
 This can be accessed [here](http://yorkshirelass.pythonanywhere.com/).

+Note PythonAnywhere only allows limited CPU power to be used, so please don't upload too many documents at once or it may break!
+This isn't a problem when run locally.

 ## How to use

 Once loaded, the homepage should appear like this...